 Apollo 16 hero Charlie Duke kicks off Starmus festival of science and art

-The Starmus IV Festival has kicked off today in Trondheim, Norway, and Skymania is here to report on some of the scientific highlights.
+The Starmus IV Festival has begun today in Trondheim, Norway, and Skymania is here to report on some of the scientific highlights.
 Starmus is a major celebration combining science, art and music that has been held three times before in the Canary Islands.

 Start the conversation, or Read more at SpaceStories.com's Skymania News.